 Yeah, Windows’ built in programming calculator comes in handy here.
 You’ll see the binary number up there – each digit references a different address pin on the cartridge connector.
 So if BA6, BA5, BA4, BA1, BA0, A14, and A13 are all 1’s and the rest 0’s, the SNES will access the data at address 0x73:6000, wherever it may come from based on the memory map.

-Before going any further, it’s time to briefly talk about the mapper.
+Before going any further, it’s time to briefly talk about the chip known as the “mapper”.
 On my boards, and most other unofficial reproduction boards, the mapper used is a dual ‘139 decoder.
 Official Nintendo boards sometimes use the ‘139, but also use a proprietary MAD-1 decoder.
 I’ll only be talking about the ‘139.
 Each of the two decoders on this dual chip have two inputs and four outputs, along with an enable pin.
 The truth table is below.

 Remember that for the /OE or /CE pins on the various chips on the board, the logic level is tied LOW to enable.
 So we use the decoder to tie these lines low.
 The way the inputs are wired will manipulate how the SNES memory map from before actually functions.
 We can then redraw the memory map for the two main different wirings for cartridges (LoROM and HiROM).